webpilot-ai/ChatLongDoc/README.md

 In the **demo.ipynb**, we provide a simple and clear procedure:

-1. Please replace the first line of the `./openai_api_key.txt` file with the OpenAI API Key you want to use.
+1. Please replace the first line of the `./openai_api_key.txt` file with your preferred OpenAI API Key.
 It will be read when the dependencies are loaded.
-2. Enter the local file path or web URL you want to chat with.
-The pdf, doc, docx, and txt formats are currently supported.
-You can also try the `./example/example.pdf` that we provide for toturial.
-The sample file is the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+2. Enter the path to the local file you wish to chat with.
+Our program currently supports pdf, doc, docx, txt files, and web URLs.
+As a tutorial, you may try the `./example/example.pdf file`, which is a paper titled ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
-3. Memorize the content of the document or web page it read.
-The memorized information will be stored in `./memory`, where already includes the memory file of the trial document we provide.
+3. Once the file is loaded, our system will process the content of the document or web page and store the memorized information in `./memory` for future reference.
+A memory file is already available in the directory if you're using the example document.
-4. Enter your question and start chatting with the document.
+4. Input your query and start chatting with the document.

 ## 欢迎使用本项目